vuejs/vue-test-utils/docs/en/guides/using-with-vuex.md

 })
 ```

 What’s happening here?
-First we tell Vue to use Vuex with the Vue.use method.
-This is just a wrapper around Vue.use.
+First we tell Vue to use Vuex with the `Vue.use` method.
+This is just a wrapper around `Vue.use`.

-We then make a mock store by calling new Vuex.store with our mock values.
+We then make a mock store by calling new `Vuex.store` with our mock values.
 We only pass it the actions, since that’s all we care about.

 The actions are [jest mock functions](https://facebook.github.io/jest/docs/en/mock-functions.html).
 These mock functions give us methods to assert whether the actions were called or not.